dashpulsar/SDG-ACE-2020/README.md

 3: Abstract.

 ### Extended Resources
 We use Scrapy got some data from the SDG databases.
+We also created a journal discovery tool to search for suitable articles.
+This maintains the balance of the training data very well, which makes our model more robust.
-These data are labeled.
+So these data are labeled.
 We can use them for supervised learning.
 But this is not only our only method, we also think about directly using the provided data for unsupervised learning.
 Details will be introduced in "methods".

 ## 3. Methods
 #### Supervised learning